Portslade Academy – no cost solar PV installation by Brighton Energy Co-op – annual electricity savings (£):

-This is Community Energy in action!
-Schools can now host solar panels at no cost, cut their carbon emissions and save significant amounts on their electricity bills.
-Our pilot project with Portslade Aldridge Community Academy (PACA), has saved 105 tonnes of CO2 since 2016 (the equivalent of planting 350 trees) and saves the Academy £5800 each year.
+Our community-funded model provides free solar to schools, academies, colleges and universities, saving carbon and significant money on electricity bills.
+Our pilot project with Portslade Aldridge Community Academy (PACA) in 2016, saves 155 tonnes of CO2 a year (the equivalent of 350 trees) and saves PACA around £5000 each year.

 Blatchington Mill School